 Does My California Auto Insurance Policy Cover Me When I Rent A Car?

 The answer is pretty straightforward.
-If you currently carry collision coverage on your vehicle(s), then yes, your policy will transfer to provide coverage for a rental car, as long as you are the person who rented the car, and you or your spouse (or other listed driver on your policy) are the person driving the rental car – nobody else.
+If you currently carry comprehensive and collision coverage on your vehicle(s), then yes, your policy will transfer to provide coverage for a rental car, as long as you are the person who rented the car, and you or your spouse (or other listed driver on your policy) are the person driving the rental car – nobody else.
 Permissive use is not covered on a rental car, so don’t let anyone else drive the rental car.